codenewhaven/pathways-workshop/README.md

 ## Workshop Agenda

+We are going to show you what you need to do on the projector, and then you're going to do it!
+Don't worry about reading this whole document -- the content is here for you to peruse on your own time.
+Just do what we show you and you'll be good.
+If you need more details, you can always read this.

 Start Time  | End Time| Content
 ------------- | -------------| -------------
 3:00  | 3:15| Settle in, introductions, etc
-3:15  | 3:45| Quick lecture, overview what you will do 3:45  | 4:00 | Break
+3:15  | 3:45| Quick lecture, overview of what you will do.
+3:45  | 4:00 | Break
-4:00  | 5:00 | Build your website
+4:00  | 4:45 | Build your website
+4:45  | 5:00 | Publish your website on the Internet!

 Don't worry if this document looks really confusing!
 We are going to spend the first 30 minutes showing you everything you need to do.
 Then, you're